-- the sale date is not the invoice date (see 'date of sale' column in question B4 below) and; - an alternative date should be used when comparing export and domestic prices you must provide information in section D on domestic selling prices for a matching period - even if doing so means that such domestic sales data predates the commencement of the Assessment period.
+the sale date is not the invoice date (see 'date of sale' column in question B4 below) and; an alternative date should be used when comparing export and domestic prices you must provide information in section D on domestic selling prices for a matching period - even if doing so means that such domestic sales data predates the commencement of the review period.

+B-1 For each customer in Australia to whom you shipped goods in the review period list:

+name:

+address:

-- B-1 For each customer in Australia to whom you shipped goods in the assessment period list: - name; - address; - contact name and phone/fax number where known; and - trade level (for example: distributor, wholesaler, retailer, end user, original equipment).
+contact name and phone/fax number where known; and trade level (for example: distributor, wholesaler, retailer, end user, original equipment).